Elbow dysplasia in dogs and fragmented coronoid process of the ulna (FCP) in dogs: A comprehensive guide

 - Summary of elbow dysplasia in dogs

-Fragmented medial ulnar coronoid processes (FCP) are a form of canine elbow dysplasia that is one of the most common causes of lameness in young dogs.
+Fragmented coronoid processes of the medial ulna (FCP) are a form of elbow dysplasia in dogs, which is one of the most common causes of lameness in young dogs.

 Hereditary diseases and forms of elbow dysplasia

 Elbow dysplasia, a hereditary disease in dogs, occurs in various forms.
-These include fragmented medial ulnar coronoid process (FCP), isolated anconeal process (IPA), and osteochondrosis (OCD).
-All of these diseases are growth-related diseases that unfortunately cannot be cured.
+These include fragmented medial coronoid process of the ulna (FCP), isolated anconeal process (IPA), and osteochondrosis (OCD).
+All of these conditions are growth-related disorders that, unfortunately, cannot be cured.

 FCP and OCD are among the most common causes of lameness in young dogs.
-They typically occur between four and five months when the dog is in the central growth phase.
+They typically appear between four and five months of age, when the dog is in its central growth phase.

 Causes and prevalence of the disease

-Male dogs are about twice as likely to become ill as females because they grow faster.
-Factors such as increased exercise and feeding with mineral supplements that accelerate growth can also contribute to the disease.
+Male dogs are affected about twice as often as females because they grow faster.
+Factors such as increased activity levels and food with mineral additives that accelerate growth can also contribute to the disease.

-Certain breeds such as Labradors and Golden Retrievers, Bernese Mountain Dogs, German Shepherds, Giant Schnauzers, Newfoundlands and Rottweilers are particularly susceptible to the disease.
-But mixed breeds also suffer from this form of dysplasia more often.
+Certain breeds are particularly susceptible to the disease, such as Labrador and Golden Retrievers, Bernese Mountain Dogs, German Shepherds, Giant Schnauzers, Newfoundlands, and Rottweilers.
+Mixed-breed dogs also frequently suffer from this form of dysplasia.

 (C) https://www.fitzpatrickreferrals.co.uk/orthopaedic/canine-elbow-dysplasia/